muratk3n/thirdwave/en/README.md

 Except for special ed and early students, there is absolutely no need for a teacher to be present in the old sense of the word..
-It is even downright harmful that a random average jagoff is teaching kids algebra, calculus.
+It is even downright harmful that a random average .. wonderful person is teaching kids algebra, calculus.
 There can still be schools, but not necessarily with teachers in them.

 ---